-The reasons for these changes are complex.Value-based care models, staffing shortages, and rapid advances in technology all play a role.
+The reasons for these changes are complex.
+Value-based care models, staffing shortages, and rapid advances in technology all play a role.
 Today’s hospital pharmacists now wear many hats: they conduct admission medication history interviews, perform drug management reviews, provide medication counselling, administer vaccines, and educate patients.
-For many people, pharmacists have become the first point of contact for many of their health related issues.
+For many people, pharmacists have become the first point of contact for their health-related issues.

-This article explores the evolving role of pharmacists and how hospital leaders can invest in hospital pharmacy operations to boost safety, efficiency and hospital profitability.
+This article explores the evolving role of pharmacists and how hospital leaders can invest in hospital pharmacy operations to boost safety, efficiency, and hospital profitability.

 From Dispensing to Decision-Making: How Pharmacy Is Changing